-The details of the Code of Ethics and Conduct are available for reference on the Company's website at www.yglworld.com.
+The details of the Code of Ethics and Conduct are available for reference on the Company's website.

 Whistleblowing Policy

 The Whistleblowing Policy provides guidelines on procedures and protection for its Directors and employees in the event of reporting any wrongdoing within the Group as well as protecting the interests of the Company.